Updated 28 July 2021

 - Working with our peak bodies to ensure employee’s rights, tenant’s rights and government subsidy packages are accessible and support young people;

-- Liaising with our partners such as Kirketon Road Centre, Inner City Legal Centre and Burton St Clinic to ensure young people can still access these services;
+- Liaising with our partners such as Kirketon Road Centre, Inner City Legal Centre and Burton St Centre to ensure young people can still access these services;

 - Taking a flexible approach to rental payments and income fluctuations for our housing clients;